 Another simple trick is to actually place an object or some kind of material between your subject and the background to create the feeling of depth.
 While this works, you do need to be careful that you aren’t making your shot too busy – and stealing attention from your subject.

-Here are three simple tricks for creating depth in your portrait backgrounds.
+3 simple tricks to creating depth in your portrait backgrounds

 One of my favorite tricks is to use WATER and a black seamless paper background.
 Get a spray bottle like this one that you can order on Amazon, or you can find one at a hardware store or sometimes even at a dollar store.
 The bigger the better because you do want the spray to travel.